li-shangru/WikipediaDarkTheme/README.md

 Wikipedia Dark Theme is a script to give wikipedia pages a dark color theme.
 The script reverts the text color and set the page background to black.
 Provide a premium reading experience during both day and night.
-Easy on the eyes, pleasant in the heart.
+Ease on the eyes, pleasant in the heart.

 _Note: using this script WILL affect page loading speed; currently only optimized for English Wiki pages._